x-zang/tutorial-gatk4-rnaseq-germline-snps-indels/README.md

 # Prepare input files

-Set up inputs directory, and put all necessary input files in this directory .
+Set up inputs directory, and put all necessary input files in this directory.

 ```shell
 mkdir inputs